grill-lab/trec-cast-tools/Readme.md

 ### Creating the Trecweb scripts:

-Ensure you have a copy of the Marco document, KILT, and WaPo collections and any relevant duplicate files (duplicates file for Marco can be found in the `duplicate_files` folder).
+Ensure you have a copy of the Marco document, KILT, and WaPo collections and any relevant duplicate files (duplicates file for Marco and WaPo can be found in [this folder](https://github.com/daltonj/treccastweb/tree/master/2021/duplicate_files)).
 Then:

 To generate the **trecweb file for the Marco document collection**, run: